• Skip to primary navigation

 • Cook pasta according to package instructions, being sure to salt the water.
 Drain and rinse well under cold water.
 Add to a large bowl and set aside.

-• In a skillet, heat olive oil over high heat.
-Add corn kernels and sauté for 4-5 minutes until heated through and starting to brown.
-Add corn to the bowl with pasta.
+• Add corn to the bowl with pasta.
 Mix in chopped green onions and cilantro.

-• In a separate bowl whisk together mayo, sour cream and lime juice.
+• In a separate bowl whisk together sour cream, mayo, lime juice, salt and Tajin seasoning.
 Pour over pasta and mix well.

-• Mix in Cotija cheese and sprinkle in Elote seasoning.
-Store in an airtight container in the fridge for up to 3-4 days.
+• Mix in Cotija cheese and serve.
+Sprinkle extra Tajin seasoning on top, if desired.
+Store in an airtight container in the fridge for 3-4 days.

 Notes